 - Employees will have a “stop” to creatively engage in a moment of “gratitude” by writing or drawing what they are thankful for and may take in the “art of others” who are sharing their gratitude.

 - There are 2 different Gratitude Graffiti Kit options for departments to choose from.
-Choose the kit that will work best for your area.
+Choose the kit that will work best for your area by March 22.

 Any questions related to health and wellness offerings for Kent State University faculty and staff should be directed to Kim Hauge, director of Employee Wellness, at 330-672-7505, or firstname.lastname@example.org.
 You also may visit the employee wellness homepage at www.kent.edu/hr/benefits/wellness.